abdisuleman12/code-challenge-three/README.md

 - description: "Cold, yummy, and  belongs in my tummy!"
 - pic: "/assets/icecream.jpg"

 ### Hard Mode
+In the `toggle modes` section.
+Click the `Edit` button.
 Our client will be ecstatic if we can also deliver the ability to update and delete, but consider these "nice-to-haves".

 * PUT to `/treats/:id` updates the treat description